Cruise Ship Vertigo

 What can be done?

-There appears to not be a great deal of success with most therapies.
-However, if the goal is to modify the internal model of balance control then active vestibular exercise for recover should be suggested.
-In fact teaching the nervous system appropriate and accurate sensory contexts is important.
-This can be achieved with gaze stabilisation exercises, weight bearing aerobic activity or even walking within a controlled environment.
+Most therapies do not appear to be very successful.
+However, if the goal is to modify the internal model of balance control, then active vestibular exercise for recovery should be suggested.
+In fact, teaching the nervous system appropriate and accurate sensory contexts is important.
+This can be achieved with gaze stabilisation exercises, weight-bearing aerobic activity, or even walking within a controlled environment.

-At Brainstorm we assist with the reorganisation of the internal motor models of the brain through various therapeutic procedures.
+At Brainstorm, we assist with reorganising the internal motor models of the brain through various therapeutic procedures.

 Cruise Ship Vertigo